 1. Key messages

-- In 2020, tumours and cardiovascular diseases are still the main groups of causes of death.
+- In 2022, tumours and cardiovascular diseases remained the main groups of causes of death.

 2. Causes of death